 (c) Safety: To provide for and improve the safety and security of transportation customers and the transportation system;

-(d) Mobility: To improve the predictable movement of goods and people throughout Washington state;
+(d) Mobility: To improve the predictable movement of goods and people throughout Washington state, including congestion relief and improved freight mobility;

 (e) Environment: To enhance Washington's quality of life through transportation investments that promote energy conservation, enhance healthy communities, and protect the environment; and